narner/MyWebsite/content/notes/Video-Tools-and-Interfaces-Perspectives-From-a-Webinar-with-Adobe’s-Mira-Dontcheva - Janurary 11, 2021.md

 * A Table Of Contents for video, so that you can easily skip to the relevant section in the video right away.
   * This is [something that YouTube now supports](https://www.youtube.com/watch?app=desktop&v=G-gFSVqlBvs); and will probably become more common with other video tools.

-* Making video translatable to documentsCTRL-F for video, so you can find specific things in a video file down to the frame level
+* Making video translatable to documents

+* CTRL-F for video, so you can find specific things in a video file down to the frame level

 * Bookmarks for video